glowyphp/arrays/README.md

 /**
  * Dumps the arrays items using the given function (print_r by default).
  *
- * @param callable $callback Function receiving the map elements as parameter (optional) *
+ * @param callable $callback Function receiving the arrays items as parameter.
+ *
  * @return self Returns instance of The Arrays class.
  */